 I had too many people warning me about the danger of traveling alone to the former Soviet countries and more to the ones involved in the Balkan War.
 Thank God I never listen !!!

 Traveling completely alone has been the most wonderful experience of my life.
 I have always felt safe and extremely happy with my decision.
 There is no more exhilarant and more character-forming experience.
 I am responsible for my decisions, I celebrate my successes, and I had to fix my mistakes, but, most of it, I have been humbled by the kindness, thoughtfulness, and help of the inhabitants of Bosnia, Croatia, Serbia, and Slovenia.

 They may not speak my language, but for sure, they had figured out a way to help me and made me feel welcome; and those who can speak with me had opened their hearts to tell me about their experiences, their fears, and their pain.
 They have shared something invaluable with me, their lives and they have accepted me as one of their own!

 I sincerely miss my long walks, exploring all day, my sitting in parks at night, my river walks at night in absolute peace and safety.
 All that is something I cannot do in the USA.

-I have enjoyed so much traveling completely alone that next month I will be traveling alone to Montenegro, Macedonia and Kosovo.
+I have enjoyed so much traveling completely alone that next month I will be traveling alone to Montenegro, North Macedonia and Kosovo.

 I went on a Balkan road trip with a couple of friends.
 In Shkoder, Albania, however, we split ways for a few days.
 They went for the hike to Thethi, while I chose to stay a bit longer at the lovely Wanderers Hostel.
 This gave me the chance to discover Shkoder better, and even go on a bike ride to the nearby lake.